MaxxRider/Leech-Pro/README.md

 * `/gleech`: This command should be used as reply to a magnetic link, a torrent link, or a direct link.
 And this will download the files from the given link or torrent and will upload to the drive using rclone.

+* `/gleech archive` This command will compress the folder/file and will upload to your google drive.

 * `/leech unzip`: This will unzip the .zip file and dupload to telegram.

 * `/gleech unzip`: This will unzip the .zip file and upload to drive.